 From time to time, we become involved in various investigations, claims and legal proceedings that arise in the ordinary course of our business.
 These matters may relate to intellectual property, product liability, employment, tax, regulation, contract or other matters.
 The resolution of these matters as they arise will be subject to various uncertainties and, even if such claims are without merit, could result in the expenditure of significant financial and managerial resources.
 While unfavorable outcomes are possible, based on available information, we generally do not believe the resolution of these matters, even if unfavorable, will result in a material adverse effect on our business, consolidated financial condition, or results of operations.
-However, a settlement payment or unfavorable outcome could adversely impact our results of operations.
 Our evaluation of the likely impact of these actions could change in the future and we could have unfavorable outcomes we do not expect.
+An unexpected settlement expense or an unexpected unfavorable outcome of a matter could adversely impact our results of operations.

-As of September 18, 2018, neither NAI nor its subsidiary were a party to any material pending legal proceeding nor was any of our property the subject of any material pending legal proceeding.
+As of September 24, 2019, neither NAI nor its subsidiary were a party to any material pending legal proceeding nor was any of our property the subject of any material pending legal proceeding.
 We are currently involved in several matters in the ordinary course of our business, each of which is related to enforcing our intellectual property rights.

-There is no assurance NAI will prevail in these litigation matters or in similar proceedings it may initiate or that litigation expenses will not be greater than anticipated.
+There is no assurance NAI will prevail in any litigation matters or that litigation expenses will not be greater than anticipated.